January 17, 2024

 Video Applicants

-· International students who apply by video will receive their results on a rolling basis beginning in mid-January.
+· Students who apply by video will receive their results on a rolling basis beginning mid-January.

 A detailed schedule of anticipated distribution of results by city/audition date will be published at sab.org/results in early January